dabxx/db-sneak-shop/README.md

 ## Contributing

 We welcome contributions from the community!
-If you would like to contribute to DB-Sneaks, please follow these guidelines:
+If you would like to contribute to db Sneak Shop, please follow these guidelines:

 1. Fork the repository and create a new branch for your feature or bug fix.
 2. Make your changes and ensure the code is well-documented.